Fjeddo/Angular2-Continuous-Delivery-To-Azure/README.md

 ##Done!
 Now, if the deployment is correctly connected in the Azure Portal, the web application should deployed when pushing to the correct branch.
 Have a look at the web app in the example here http://angular2-cd.azurewebsites.net.

+##Note
+This branch handles routing correctly, the master branch does not.